codio-c5/C5-Development/.guides/content/Digital-Signatures-and-Hash-Functions-e77b.md

 Not unlike paper equivalents, digital signatures are unique to each document.
+On a paper, you might use different types of pens, the paper could be different, or your angle or care taken could change.

-Your digital signature on one message is different from your signature on a different message.
+Every digital signature is a completely unique code.
 The differences in digital signatures is more obvious than paper signatures, and easier to authenticate as well.

 <br>